-The allocation between household and non-household is based on the number of network customer contacts recorded for each business unit, as per the table guidance.
+The allocation between household and non-household is based on the number of customers in each business unit, as per the table guidance.

-Disconnections: Direct employment costs of Inspectors carrying out customer consultations for this activity are allocated here.
+Disconnections: Direct employment costs of Inspectors carrying out this activity are allocated here.

-These costs are allocated directly to non-household.
+These costs are allocated directly to Retail non-household.